Flsun3d/FlsunSlicer/doc/How to build - Mac OS.md

 The `CMAKE_PREFIX_PATH` is the path to the dependencies bundle but with `/usr/local` appended - if you set a custom path using the `DESTDIR` option, you will need to change this accordingly. **Warning:** the `CMAKE_PREFIX_PATH` needs to be an absolute path.

-The CMake command above prepares PrusaSlicer for building from the command line.
+The CMake command above prepares FlsunSlicer for building from the command line.
 To start the build, use

     make -jN